bredamatt/cardano-notes/revealjs/Governance/governance.md

 *"A blockchain governance system satisfies the property of accountability if whenever participants bring in a change, they are held individually responsible for it in a clearly defined way by the platform."*

 Think of this as "Skin-in-the-Game".
-Parties participating in the governance system are incentivized to do good because they themselves are accountable for their own profits/rewards for doing so.
+Parties participating in the governance system are incentivized to do good because they themselves are accountable for their own profits/rewards.

 ### 6. Sustainability